-Mark “For me a new outlook at life, my emotions were heightened, I got very upset at the thought of death even if a celebrity passed away and I get very emotional.
+Mark “For me, a new outlook on life, my emotions were heightened, I got very upset at the thought of death even if a celebrity passed away, and I get very emotional.
 Mood swings and losing my rag haven’t changed in 3 years since, but on a positive note, I am much healthier, have lost weight and given up smoking”

 Peter “Live life.
-Do want you want to do.
+Do what you want to do.
 Sod work!
-It’s family that matter, expect a bit of survivor guilt when you see others that didn’t’t make it.
-Enjoy the things you shouldn’t, be here to see [things] like new grandchildren”
+It’s family that matters, expect a bit of survivor guilt when you see others that didn’t make it.
+Enjoy the things you shouldn’t.
+Be here to see [things] like new grandchildren”

 Tracy “Concerns for the future, and how much life will get back to normal.”

 Sam “[After my SCA] I found I could not exist or survive on the ESA payment so took signed myself off and took a job in a local Parcel Distribution centre until I could get my driving licence back, that was 5 months of hell!
 I didn’t think my body would cope with the heavy lifting and the physical work, but I persevered until my licence was returned.
 I think because having served in the armed forces for 26 years it had given me the mentality not to give up.
 I still have an awful job, but my wife and family give me the strength to carry on.
 I am alive and appreciate every day with my wife.
 Always try and be positive and push yourself to do that little bit more, you will surprise yourself on what you can do if you can overcome your fears”